 Nodding, Adam left, softly closing the door.

-Joe waited for his pa to come back up and a knot began to form in his stomach.
+As he waited a knot began to form in his stomach.
 The way he’d behaved over the past few weeks came back to him now with a sickening thud.
-He felt he had every reason to feel ashamed.
+He had every reason to feel ashamed.
 He behaved like a heel and deserved punishment rather than the understanding he’d received.

 Ben came in with a smile on his face asking, “You wanted me, son?”

-Joe’s eyes began to fill as he blurted out, “He jus’ kept hittin’ and hittin’ me.
+The dam finally beginning to crumble, Joe blurted, “He jus’ kept hittin’ and hittin’ me.
 Saying over and over, remember to tell you who’d done it.”
 Breaking off, unable to look his father in the eyes his head dropped.
 He stared at hands clasped together in his lap.
 Finally, he confessed, “Pa, I jest kept beggin’.
 Beggin’ him to stop.”
 Unable to bear his shame, Joe’s voice cracked.
 Tears he could no longer hold back began to slip as he mumbled, “I’m so sorry.”